curityio/account-linking-recipes/README.md

 # Account Linking Recipes

-Demonstrates some techniques for handling user accounts and access token identities for complex use cases.\
+Demonstrates techniques for handling user accounts and access token identities.\
-Once each recipe is understood, it can also be adapted to other authentication providers.
+Once each recipe is understood, it can also be adapted to other authentication providers.\
+When required, the use of actions can scale to provide solutions to complex problems.

 ## Prerequisites

 - Ensure that Docker is installed
-- Copy a license file for the Curity Identity Server is copied to the root folder
+- Copy a license file for the Curity Identity Server to the root folder
 - Install the ngrok tool to enable the use of online OAuth Tools for testing

 ## Use Case 1: Default Passwords